 A myriad of conditions had to be complied with before the Divisional Council would allow an Applicant to set up a Road Inn.
 First the Council had to select the land on which it would be built and then it had to certify that the applicant was “a fit and proper person to become an innkeeper.”

-- Guarantee a constant and plentiful supply of water
+- Had to guarantee a constant and plentiful supply of water

-- Personally only keep 25 cattle, 5 horses and 100 sheep
+- Had to personally only keep 25 cattle, 5 horses and 100 sheep

-- Must warn any trespassers on the pasturage
+- Was required to warn any trespassers on the pasturage

-- Granted a 33-year lease on one morgen
+- Was granted a 33-year lease on one morgen

 In return for meeting all these requirements, the innkeeper was entitled to charge 6d per span of oxen or horses using the water.

 Richard J Berry’s father, John James Berry, was born in Norfolk, England circa 1775.
 Some time before 1802, he arrived in Algoa Bay and married Clara Hermina Botha, sister of JT Botha of Buffelsfontein.
 Their son Matthew [baptised Matthys Jacobus] must have been born in late 1814 or 1815 as he was baptised in 1815 in George.
 The occupation of John James Berry was that of farmer.
 Fortune struck the Berry family when in 1818, John James Berry was granted Baakens River Farm.